Apple Silicon-Based Support

 Overview

-Starting with Orka 2.0, it is now possible to deploy an Orka cluster of Apple silicon-based nodes (also: Apple ARM-based nodes) and run your CI/CD workflows there.
+Starting with Orka 2.0, it is now possible to deploy an Orka cluster of Apple silicon-based nodes (also known as Apple ARM-based nodes) and run your CI/CD workflows on them.
 The Apple silicon-based nodes can also be added to an existing cluster with Intel-based nodes.
 Then, it will have both Intel- and Apple silicon-based nodes.
 A prerequisite for that is to upgrade to Orka 2.0 before adding the new Apple silicon-based nodes.

-Orka 2.0 allows performing all the basic VM operations that are needed to run your CI/CD workflows on Apple silicon-based nodes.
+Orka 2.0 enables performing all the basic VM operations necessary to run your CI/CD workflows on Apple silicon-based nodes.
 This includes deploy, delete and list VMs as well as connecting to a VM via SSH or Screenshare.

 📘

-When a VM is deployed on an Apple silicon-based node and this is the first time the image is used on the node, the deployment takes longer - about 4 minutes.
-Further deployments of VMs using the same image on the same node happen almost immediately and take about 5 seconds.
+When a VM deploys on an Apple Silicon worker node, this is the first launch of the image, so deployment takes longer.
+Subsequent deployments of VMs using the same image on the same node happen almost immediately and take about 5 seconds.

 👍